 Achievements and Impact

-Over the last three years, The Prince of Wales's Foundation Romania has delivered practical courses and programmes which have benefitted hundreds of families and individuals.
+The Prince of Wales's Foundation Romania has delivered practical courses and programmes which have benefitted hundreds of families and individuals.
 We work with local communities to meet their needs and focus on building on their skills and knowledge to improve the quality of their lives.

 Our Heritage Preservation Programme provides a unique opportunity to learn restoration techniques which would enable people to secure a job in the sector and help with the wider effort of preserving Romania's built environment.
 We continue to engage with farmers and small producers of high value artisan food to help them find new markets and grow their businesses.